Biographies of Abraham Darby the First and Third

 1712: 250 tons of coal were being used per week at the Baptist Mills Brass Works.
 The advent of the new Newcomen steam engine created major new market for iron.

 1758: Abraham the First was succeeded in the business by his son Abraham the Second and the factory had cast about 100 Newcomen engines by this time.

 1779: Abraham Darby the Third, grandson of the original Abraham Darby created the world’s first cast iron bridge at Iron Bridge, which still crosses the River Severn today.
-It was designed by Thomas Farnolls Pritchard and the pieces where transported from the Colabrookdale Factory one and a half miles to be erected over the river at what is now called Ironbridge.
+It was designed by Thomas Farnolls Pritchard and the pieces where transported from the Coalbrookdale Factory one and a half miles away to be erected over the river at what is now called Ironbridge.

 When and Where did he Die?

 Abraham Darby the First: 8th March 1717, Madeley Court, Shropshire, England.